manufacturist/carpooling-with-neighbours/README.md

 Now, on your project page:

-1. Click the project settings icon '⚙️' on the left side of the page and choose your desired time zone.
-Romania is on GMT+2 (Europe/Bucharest).
+1. Click the project settings icon '⚙️' on the left side of the page and choose your desired time zone

 2. Also on the left, click the code editor symbol `< >` and open the `src/main.gs` file.